 There are a variety of health risks associated with water that is either too acidic or too alkaline.
 Since acidic water is corrosive, it often contains high levels of metals such as iron or lead, which are harmful to human health.
 Furthermore, high alkalinity in water will make it harder for the body to effectively metabolize nutrients.
 Lastly, iron filtration systems won't work if the pH level is outside a certain range.

 Adams Well Drilling has exhaustive experience with testing water for pH levels, as well as various contaminants and pollutants.
 We will make sure your water is of impeccable quality.
-Contact us today to schedule a water treatment appointment.
+Contact us today to schedule your pH testing or a water treatment appointment.